samarth05/PS4RaspiEmu/README.md

 # Raspberry Pi Host and USB Emulator for PS4 9.00

-## Local PS4 Jailbreak Host with USB emulation by samarth05
+## Local PS4 Jailbreak Host with USB Emulation by samarth05
-This project is an updated and cleaned downed version of PS4JbEmu by CrazeeGhost with Updated GoldHen and Other Payloads.<br>
+This project is an Updated and Cleaned Downed Version of PS4JbEmu by CrazeeGhost with Updated GoldHen and Other Payloads.<br>
-It creates a local web host with USB emulation on Raspberry Pi that can be used to Exploit and Jailbreak PS4 consoles running Firmware Version 9.00.<br>
+It creates a Local Web Host with USB emulation on Raspberry Pi that can be used to Exploit and Jailbreak PS4 consoles running Firmware Version 9.00.<br>
-Raspberry Pi Zero W / Pi Zero 2 W / Pi4 B are eligible boards as they support a USB on-the-go (OTG) gadget mode which eliminates the need to Manually Insert and Remove the USB Stick required in the Exploit Process.<br>
+Raspberry Pi Zero W / Pi Zero 2 W / Pi4 B are eligible boards as they support a USB On-The-Go (OTG) Gadget Mode which Eliminates the need to Manually Insert and Remove the USB Stick required in the Exploit Process.<br>
-This project is implemented on a clean Raspberry Pi OS (Debian) install which makes it easier to repurpose the Pi to run additional applications and services on it.<br>
+This Project is Implemented on a Clean Raspberry Pi OS (Debian) Install which makes it easier to repurpose the Pi to run Additional Applications and Services on it.<br>
-Developed and Tested on Raspberry Pi Zero W (May work on Other Raspberry Pi's if you follow the Advance Method Mentioned Below).
+Developed and Tested on Raspberry Pi Zero W (May work on Other Raspberry Pi's if you follow the Manual Method Mentioned Below).

 ### Benefits
 - Clean Raspberry Pi OS install - Easily Setup Raspberry Pi for any other purposed if required.